Jan Smuts in the South African Republic: Smuts’s political genesis

 Smuts blamed what he termed the 'Hollander tendency'; the Transvaal lacked men with the talent to run what was, in effect, a newly industrialised country.
-Kruger therefore looked outwith the country, mainly to the Netherlands.
+Kruger therefore looked outside the country, mainly to the Netherlands.
 In the Netherlands there was considerable interest in the Transvaal, regarded as a country peopled largely from Dutch stock.
 In time, considerable numbers of able young men came down, eventually dominating the administration of the Transvaal.
 Kruger welcomed their arrival, not only were they of the same blood, but the Netherlands had no political ambition in South Africa – unlike Britain and her uitlanders.

 Smuts could accept that the reluctance towards union and development came down to a simple, God-fearing people, concerned at the effect of the influx of migrants and industry on their old pastoral ways.
 However, Smuts was convinced that these concerns had been unduly encouraged by these Dutchmen, concerned more with maintaining their own positions than acting in the best interests of the Afrikaner people.

 In October 1895 January Hofmeyr approached Smuts, asking him to speak in defence of Rhodes at a meeting to be held at Kimberley.
 Smuts readily agreed and on the 29th of the same month he delivered a speech in which he backed Rhodes, both the man and his politics, to the hilt.
 Smuts defended Rhodes on many fronts, but especially against accusations that Rhodes was acting with duplicity in his dealings with the Bond.
 The less charitable had difficulty in reconciling Rhodes's previous bellicose imperialism with his new-found concern for the colonial view.